lenra-io/dofigen/README.md

 ### Image descriptor

-The image descriptor structure has been created to be simplier than the Dockerfile's one.
+The structure of the image descriptor was created to be simpler than the Dockerfile.

 Here is an example to generate the Dofigen Dockerfile: